Email, the most flexible and universal messaging medium, continues to adapt to an evolving marketplace. Consider the stats:

 - They achieve their first success

-- A support ticket is closed—ask about their experience
+- A customer support ticket is closed—ask about their experience

 - They request pricing or look at changing plans—ask a question(s) to help them